-A further challenge to the traditional models has been the inexorable rise of cloud storage as an alternative to on-premise technology within the enterprise.
-This approach, which promises more scalable platforms that are simpler to maintain for the end-user, is steadily eroding the traditional boundaries of data being stored within the physical data centres of a company.
-Data warehouses are expected to be capable of being deployed in either a private or public cloud, the latter being exemplified by the advent of Amazon Redshift into the market.
+Another major change has been the rise of cloud storage as an alternative to on-premise technology within the enterprise.
+This approach, which promises more scalable platforms that are simpler to maintain for the end-user, is gradually eroding the traditional boundaries of data being stored within the physical data centres of a company.
+Data warehouses are expected to be capable of being deployed in either a private or public cloud, the latter being exemplified by the advent of Amazon Redshift and its rivals into the market.

 Within the data warehouse world, the largest vendors remain Oracle, IBM, Microsoft and Teradata, with Greenplum (now ultimately owned by Dell) and SAS Institute being other large-scale providers.
-Assorted niche providers fill out the market, including the data warehouse application of Kalido.
+Assorted niche providers fill out the market.
 Increasingly, but not exclusively, columnar approaches are used for large-scale data warehouses.
 In general, columnar databases allow greater compression than row-based and offer faster performance for queries at the expense of slower load times.
 Some traditional database vendors now offer columnar options “under the covers” for suitable database workloads.

 The main vendors in the market are summarised in the diagram below.

 A significant part of the “technology” dimension scoring is assigned to customer satisfaction, as determined by a survey of vendor customers.
-In this research cycle the vendors with the happiest customers were Teradata, followed by Kalido.
-Our congratulations to those vendors.
+In this research cycle the vendor with the happiest customers was Teradata.
+Our congratulations to them.

 (*) In the absence of sufficient completed references, a neutral score was assigned to this factor.